 Apidog: A Visual Way to Send GET Request

 Although cURL is an open-source tool, it may be difficult to use at once for developers unfamiliar with command line calls.
-But do not worry, for you to introduce a more intuitive white can also quickly learn the way, that is to use Apidog.
+But do not worry, introducing a more intuitive white can also quickly learn the way, that is to use Apidog.

 Apidog streamlines API processes with testing, debugging, design, mocking, and documentation tools.
 Its user-friendly interface fosters collaboration, optimizing API testing and facilitating JSON/XML schema creation.